Howquez/The-hidden-Benefits-of-Monitoring/transparency.md

 Prior to running the experiment outlined in this repository, my supervisors ran a very similar experiment consisting of the same first stage and a similar second stage which is depicted on the second page of the [game tree .pdf](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Figures/20170920_GameTree.pdf).
 They ran the experiment with the same expectations as I outlined above.
 The data, which I have not seen at this point, did not reject their null hypothesis.
 As a consequence, we changed a few elements of the game.
 First, the principal's decision became binary -- she can either choose a high or a low IT in out design.
 Second, the game added a decision knot for the agent -- she can now choose her workload prior to exerting effort.
 Finally, the principal is informed about the agent's productivity in Stage 1.

+### Notes

+1. Remember that you can find the codebook, which lists all the generated variables [here](https://github.com/Howquez/The-hidden-Benefits-of-Monitoring/blob/master/Codebook.pdf).
+2. The codebook does not contain any summary statistics, nor does is provide detailed information about the structure of the data set.
+I'll try to upload the output of the `str()` function.

 - - - -
 Simmons, J. P., Nelson, L. D. and Simonsohn, U. (2011).
 False-positive psychology: Undisclosed flexibility in data collection and analysis allows presenting anything as significant, Psychological science 22(11): 1359–1366.